SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 "What'd you do to help her then?"

-I start to run my hoof through Pinkie's mane.
+I start to run my hoof in circles over Pinkie's cutie mark.
 "I explained a simplified version to her."

 "Did it help her?"